 ||As the old saying goes, "an ounce of prevention is worth a pound of cure." - Benjamin Franklin.
 This is so true!
 Not every illness or injury can be prevented.
 But there is so much that can be done to help keep your pets out of the veterinary office, some of which is still underutilized.

 Certain illnesses have had such a catastrophic effect on lives that there was incentive to create vaccines to stimulate the body's immune system so that it is prepared if an exposure to the actual infectious agent occurs.
 It's kind of like not just having a gun (your immune system) but having it drawn and aimed at the attacker (vaccine stimulated immunity).
 We have vaccines against many diseases that were once very common and deadly (distemper), some that still are common and devastating (parvo) and some that can be public health risks to humans (Rabies and Leptospirosis).
 Not every animal needs to be vaccinated for everything that can be vaccinated against, so talking with your veterinarian about your pets environment and lifestyle should allow you to make educated choices on how to provide for your pets disease protection.
 There are animals who benefit from vaccines for Kennel Cough (Bordetella bronchiseptica) while others don't.
 There are vaccines for Feline Leukemia for outdoor cats.
 Vaccines for ringworm to aid in treatment.
 The newest use of vaccine technology is to protect dogs from snake venom, in particular Copperhead and Timber Rattler!
-Newly emergent threats such as Canine Influenza (H3N8) are beginning to take a toll in some regions, and we are prepared to protect our animals against these new threats.
+Newly emergent threats such as Canine Influenza (H3N8 and H3N2) are beginning to take a toll in some regions (such as the small outbreak in Knoxville in the summer of 2017), and we are prepared to protect our animals against these new threats.
 Excellent technology with constantly increasing safety.

 Heartworms are a true "worm" living in the chambers of the heart and the major blood vessels leading to the lungs and from the liver.
 The worms act not only as a physical irritant, but cause scarring and clotting within the vessels that can result in significant damage to the lungs.
 Death is not uncommon.
 Click to see an excellent presentation on the life cycle of this parasite.
 Prevention with a monthly tablet or topical medication (which also prevent a spectrum of intestinal parasites) makes sense for any dogs (and many cats) who might be exposed to mosquitoes, which are the transmitting intermediate host.
 The new release of a popular preventive overseas has added a 6 month repository injection to the aresenal against heartworms.
 We welcome Proheart 6 as a tool to help protect your beloved dog from this parasite.
 Resistance has become the new thorn in our side, as many of our trusted preventions are no longer as efficacious as they have been.
 This problem has not been reported in our area as of yet, but there is no reason to believe it won't spread over time, as cases of resistant variants of heartworms have been documented from Florida to Canada!
 Please check with us about the one preventive tool that has been proven up to the challenge as we face emerging heartworm resistance.